ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 encapsulated request.
 This encapsulated request is included as the content of a POST request to the oblivious proxy resource.
-This request MUST only contain those fields necessary to carry the encapsulated request: a method of POST, a target URI of the URI of the oblivious proxy resource, a header field containing the content type (see ({{media-types}}), and the encapsulated request as the request content.
+This request MUST only contain those fields necessary to carry the encapsulated request: a method of POST, a target URI of the oblivious proxy resource, a header field containing the content type (see ({{media-types}}), and the encapsulated request as the request content.
 Clients MAY include fields that do not reveal information about the content of the request, such as Alt-Used {{?ALT-SVC=RFC7838}}.